-AQIN is working with physicians, clinicians, pharmacists, home health agencies, and stakeholders in New York, the District of Columbia and South Carolina to improve immunization rates, improve documentation of patients’ immunization status and encourage reporting to Department of Health’s Immunization Information Systems (IIS).
+AQIN is working with physicians, clinicians, pharmacists, pharmacies and stakeholders in New York, the District of Columbia and South Carolina to improve immunization rates, improve documentation of patients’ immunization status and encourage reporting to Department of Health’s Immunization Information Systems.

 Achieve immunization rates of

 - 90% for pneumococcal

 AQIN is supporting certified home health agencies that join the project to improve assessment of immunization status by: